Definition of Deferred Revenue

 Example #3

 We can consider a classic example of the subscription business of magazines.
 In this business, the amount is the receipt in advance usually.
-Most of the readers pay the full amount at the start of the year.
+Most readers pay the full amount at the start of the year.

 Thus, it will record monthly revenue of 4200/24 = $ 175 each.

-On the date of receipt of money
+On the date of receipt of the money

 Bank Account (Debit) | $4,200 |